Geoffrey Gurrumul Yunupingu: 1989–2017: Career

-Death (2017)
+2017–present: Death and posthumous releases and recognition

 Yunupingu died at the Royal Darwin Hospital, Northern Territory, at about 5:00 pm on 25 July 2017, aged 46.
 He had lived with liver and kidney damage for many years due to hepatitis B which he had contracted in childhood.
 On his death he was described as an important figure in fostering racial harmony and as a voice of Indigenous Australians.
 He received tributes from the Australian prime minister, Malcolm Turnbull, fellow musician Peter Garrett, and Anna Reid, the dean of the Sydney Conservatorium of Music.

-Posthumous releases and recognition (2018–present)

 In April 2018, Yunupingu's fourth studio album, Djarimirri (Child of the Rainbow), was released.
 It was an album four years in the making and was completed by producer and arranger Michael Hohnen.
 A documentary film titled Gurrumul was also released, which Luke Buckmaster reviewed, stating that "For Gurrumul fans, the film is obviously a must-see.
 For those unfamiliar, or vaguely familiar with his work, it's an even greater treat: they will be entertained, enthralled, perhaps in some small way changed."
 The album won four ARIA Music Awards at the 2018 ceremony; his daughter Jasmin accepted the award for Best Male Artist on his behalf.

 In November 2020, Decca Records announced they had signed to the rights to Yunupingu's catalogue and future recordings, announcing forthcoming releases, including limited-edition vinyls, a box set and collaborations among a slate of projects.
 In December 2020, Yunupingu was listed at number 33 in Rolling Stone Australia's "50 Greatest Australian Artists of All Time" issue.

 In September 2021, Yunupingu's first anthology was released, entitled The Gurrumul Story.
 In the same year, a species of frog from the Wessel Islands, Northern Territory, was named Uperoleia gurrumuli (Gurrumul's toadlet) in honour of Yunupingu.

+On 8 November 2024, an album with the Prague Metropolitan Orchestra, conducted by Jan Chalupecky, titled Banbirrngu - The Orchestral Sessions will be released.
+It will feature reworkings of some of his songs and features new arrangements by Australian composer Errkki Veltheim.